1942 Negro World Series

-- According to local contemporary newspaper reports of the game, Paige retired Chet Williams, the inning's first batter, gave up a single to pitcher Roy Partlow, retired Benjamin on a force play, then surrendered two-out singles to Vic Harris and Howard Easterling, loading the bases in front of Gibson.
+- According to contemporaneous newspaper reports of the game, Paige retired Chet Williams, the inning's first batter, gave up a single to pitcher Roy Partlow, retired Benjamin on a force play, then surrendered two-out singles to Vic Harris and Howard Easterling, loading the bases in front of Gibson.
 Paige did strike out Gibson on three pitches to end the inning and preserve the lead, but there is no record of him taunting Gibson.
 According to the Pittsburgh Post-Gazette, "Josh fouled off the first two tosses weakly, then fanned on the third."
-The box score of the game shows that Paige did not walk a man.
+The box score of the game shows that Paige did not walk a man during that game.

 - The first account of this mythical version first appeared in the 1948 book, Pitchin' Man, nearly two years after Gibson's death, and was told in its more familiar form by Paige in his 1962 autobiography, Maybe I'll Pitch Forever, 20 years after the fact, and would be repeated and embellished by many others (particularly by Buck O'Neil) in the years following.

 The Monarchs took a three games to none lead with a convincing offensive display in a 9-3 victory in Yankee Stadium.
 The Monarchs also won a seven-inning exhibition game that same night.